Vilos92/pimpmyprose/README.md

 + A website where you can post a Prose, allowing the online community to Pimp it.

 # To-Do
++ Make a pimp which is the origin of pimpMyProse.
+Let others upvote it
 + Added filtering on index page for proses
 	+ Need to do the same for the detail page (pimps)
 + Reddit share link added, add facebook link
 	+ Need to customize templates and views for share links.
 Facebook plugin needs correct url
 + Finish styling
+	+ Notification color scheme is very bad
 + Finish search page - style haystack search bar with bootstrap
 + Finish organizing profile page in general
 + Categories - ask Byron
 + Show submissions by date - need general filter, pagination
 + Finish django tutorial, do some automated testing
+	+ Create batch files for testing
 + Update admin for models
 + Use for loop with context set to pass all user ids for follow alongside pimps, since cannot use a function inside the template must use beforehand %}
 + Auto create userProfile if none exists for user